linode/docs/docs/applications/cloud-storage/install-and-configure-owncloud-on-ubuntu-16-04.md

 ## Secure the System

 Now that ownCloud is installed and configured, you should secure your system.
-The official documentation has a well written section on [hardening your server](https://doc.owncloud.org/server/9.0/admin_manual/configuration_server/harden_server.html).
-This manual will cover everything from using HTTPS, to JavaScript Asset Managing.
+The official documentation has a well-written section on [hardening your server](https://doc.owncloud.org/server/9.0/admin_manual/configuration_server/harden_server.html), which covers everything from using HTTPS, to JavaScript Asset Managing.